zaczhou0928/recipeanalysis/README.md

 ## NMAR Analysis:

-In our dataframe, we observed that some recipes do not have descriptions, and we believe that the missingness of “description” is NMAR.
-This is because we believe that those recipes that are self-explanatory and require little amount of descriptions might end up not having descriptions at all.
+In our dataframe, we observed that some recipes do not have ratings, and we believe that the missingness of “rating” is NMAR.
+This is because we believe that those recipes are just published so that no users have already tried it, thus there's no ratings about those recipes.
 To explain the missingness, we could possibly obtain information on user demographics.
-For example, if we could collect the recipe creator’s age, we might be able to conclude that older creators don’t like to write descriptions.
+For example, if we could collect the the date of publication of those recipes, we might be able to conclude that new recipes are more likely to miss ratings from users.

 ## Missingness Dependency:

-Now, we will assess the missingness of ‘average rating’ in our dataframe.
-We will test the dependency of the missingness of ‘average rating’ on ‘calories’ and ‘sodium’.
+Now, we will assess the missingness of **‘average rating’** in our dataframe.
+We will test the dependency of the missingness of **‘average rating’** on **‘calories’ and ‘sodium’**.

 ## Calories and Rating